AShumway04/BIOL3070-Shumway/Rmd-Final-Report.md

 # BACKGROUND

-Fireflies are luminescent beetles whose abundance is influenced by environmental conditions such as temperature, humidity, and habitat.
+Fireflies are glowing beetles whose population abundance is influenced by environmental conditions such as temperature, humidity, and habitat.
-Geographic variation such as altitude and climate differences can play a role in shaping their distribution and population abundance.
+Geographic variation such as altitude and climate can play a role in shaping their distribution and population abundance(Kazma et al., 2007).

-Utah’s southern and northern regions differ greatly in things such as temperature, elevation, and precipitation.
-This presents Utah as a particularly interesting system for studying firefly distribution.
+Utah’s southern and northern regions differ greatly in temperature, elevation, and precipitation.
+This means Utah can be an interesting study topic for exploring firefly distribution.
 Understanding if these regional differences influence variation in firefly abundance can help identify environmental variables that may affect firefly populations.

 With growing habitat loss and changing climates all over the world, understanding how these things may affect fireflies is vital to keeping